MasterMynk/Travel-Ticket-Calendar-2/README.md

 * These are all the options you can configure with the configuration file
 * The first 4 keys can be used to configure the locations of your credential files
 * `ticket_folder` Specifies which folder the program will monitor
+* `done_folder` Specifies the folder in which tickets will be moved once the journey is completed.
+These tickets will be ignored and won't be processed on startup
 * Setting of a `log_folder` will result in the logs being put in a separate file instead of on `stdout` -- Very useful when running as a startup script
 * Logs are put in different file with names like `log_10_01_2026.txt`
 * `reminder_notification_type` can only take values `popup` or `email`